defaultxr/fluxus-mode/README.md

 Forked and heavily modified from https://github.com/lesbroot/fluxus-framework

-Right now, the code you're writing doesn't show up in the Fluxus window, so the Fluxus sketchpad is disabled.
+Right now, the code you're writing doesn't show up in the Fluxus window, so the Fluxus sketchpad is disabled by default (it can still be shown again with the standard `ctrl+h` shortcut).
 I'll fix this eventually.

 Please don't hesitate to offer suggestions or let me know about any issues!